 The previous representation highlighted the way in which men were argued to be monitored in their performances of respected masculine behaviours.
 For decades, however, girls and women continue to be largely the objects of public scrutiny, having their respectability censored under the watchful gaze of men and other women (Huggins, 2000; Jiwani & Young, 2006; Lindegaard & Henriksen, 2009; Salo, 2003; Thomas, 2006).
 In both apartheid and contemporary South Africa the notion of respectability has deep-seated meaning for the intersection of multiple identities, such as race, class, gender and sexuality.
-Black women have been disparaged for lacking respectability; yet, white South African women have been represented as naturally inhabiting respectability (Lindegaard & Henriksen, 2009).
+Black8 women have been disparaged for lacking respectability (Lindegaard & Henriksen, 2009).
 For the sake of being regarded as respectable and moral, it has been contended that black women were compelled into refashioning their behaviours in order to meet a white 'standard' of respectability (Lindegaard & Henriksen, 2009).
 Beyond the classed and racialised features of respectability, this ideological force was also a patriarchal tool for men to govern women's behaviour (Thomas, 2006).